S. Korea's new COVID-19 cases above 10,000 for 3rd day amid eased virus curbs | Yonhap News Agency

-SEOUL, April 20 (Yonhap) -- South Korea's new coronavirus cases stayed above 10,000 for the third straight day Thursday amid eased virus curbs aimed at regaining pre-pandemic normalcy.
+SEOUL, April 27 (Yonhap) -- South Korea's new coronavirus cases remained above 10,000 for the third consecutive day Thursday as the country is on track to return to pre-pandemic normalcy.

-Daily infections fell to 4,946 cases Monday after staying above 10,000 for the previous six days through Sunday.
-The daily caseload bounced back to over 10,000 on Tuesday.
+Thursday's tally is lower than the 16,383 a day earlier but slightly higher than the 14,088 a week ago.
+Daily infections fell to 5,027 on Monday after staying above 10,000 for the previous six days through Sunday.

-The country added nine COVID-19 deaths, raising the death toll to 34,401.
-The number of critically ill patients came to 136, up from 135 the previous day, the KDCA said.
+The country added 11 COVID-19 deaths Thursday, raising the death toll to 34,460.
+The number of critically ill patients came to 151, down from 153 the previous day, the KDCA said.

 South Korea eased most of its virus curbs in March, including the mask mandate on public transportation.

-The government plans to reduce the mandatory COVID-19 isolation period to five days from the current seven next month as the next step in the return to pre-pandemic normalcy.
+In May, the government plans to reduce the mandatory COVID-19 isolation period to five days from the current seven as the next step in the return to pre-pandemic normalcy.

 brk@yna.co.kr